-Indicators:
+Indicators

-- can be used to determine whether a solution is acidic or basic; - are weak acids that are in equilibrium with their conjugate bases (or vice versa) and - have complex structures and formulae which will simply be represented as HIn (H followed by In for "indicator").
+- can be used to determine whether a solution is acidic or basic; - are weak acids that are in equilibrium with their conjugate bases (or vice versa) and - have complex structures and formulae which will simply be represented as Hin (H followed by In for "indicator").

 Indicator in equilibrium

-HIn 👄 HIn ≒ H+ + In-
+HIn ≒ H+ + In-

 colour 1 colour 2

-Indicator in acid Indicator in base
+Indicator in acid

-The high [H+] of the acid will disturb the indicator equilibrium.
-The low [H+] of the base will disturb the indicator equilibrium.

-According to Le Châtelier's Principle, the reverse reaction, which lowers the [H+], will be According to Le Châtelier's principle the forward reaction, which increases the [H+], will be favoured.

-favoured.
-More In- is produced and the
+- The high [H+] of the acid will disturb the indicator equilibrium. - According to Le Châtelier's Principle, the reverse reaction, which lowers the [H+], will be favoured. - More HIn is produced and the indicator will exhibit colour 1.